Aperiodic dynamical quantum phase transitions in multi-band Bloch Hamiltonian and its origin: Bloch Hamiltonian based on the periodic Kitaev model

 in the momentum space $k>0$, where the spinor operator is $\Psi^{\dag}_{k}=(c^{\dag}_{k1},c_{-k1},\cdots,c^{\dag}_{kL},c_{-kL})$ and $H_{k}$ is the associated Bloch Hamiltonian.

 Specifically, for the period-two case, we consider the nearest-neighbor interactions:

-Here, we set $\alpha=J_{2}/J_{1}$ and $J_{1}=J=1$ without losing generality, so that $\alpha$ denotes the strength of the periodic modulation.
-Apparently, $\alpha=0.5$ denotes the strongest periodic modulation, and $\alpha=1$ recovers the homogeneous case.
+Here, we set $\alpha=J_{2}/J_{1}$ and $J_{1}=J=1$ without losing generality, so that $\alpha$ denotes the strength of the periodic modulation. $\alpha=1$ recovers the homogeneous case.
 The Bloch Hamiltonian of the period-two case is a $4\times4$ Hermitian matrix yielding \begin{widetext}

 \end{widetext} where $l=4$ denotes that the Bloch Hamiltonian has four Bloch bands.